 Viewers in Concert Window are limited to communicating by chat, so all the bandwidth is made available to the performer, and the results are higher quality audio and video.
 Concert Window is also just miles easier to set up than Google Hangouts, which, while cool, remains in the realm of the techie, and seems better suited to video conferencing or group chats.

 Like Google Hangouts, Concert Window shows are viewable via mobile, but cannot be set up or initiated via an iPhone (or other mobile phone).
 I have not tried either Hangouts or Concert Widow from my iPad, which may be a better option for both – the new iPad cameras are fantastic.
+Lately I have to admit, I have been enjoying MovieBox, which is kind of a sleeper hit app, as it is not found on the main store and it’s following is more niched in.
 In general, I would like to see all of these services move to a 100% mobile option for broadcast as well as viewing, after initial profile setup via the desktop.

 So, if you haven’t signed up for Concert Window yet, use Alex Winters’ referral link http://www.concertwindow.com/create-a-show/65rzif224ba (it costs you nothing and gets her some extra bucks!)